quasilyte/go-ruleguard/README.md

 ## How does it work?

-`ruleguard` parses [gorules](docs/gorules.md) during the start to load the rule set.
+`ruleguard` parses [gorules](docs/gorules.md) (e.g. `rules.go`) during the start to load the rule set.
 Loaded rules are then used to check the specified targets (Go files, packages).
+The `rules.go` file itself is never compiled, nor executed.

 A `rules.go` file, as interpreted by a `dsl/fluent` API, is a set of functions that serve as a rule groups.
 Every function accepts a single `fluent.Matcher` argument that is then used to define and configure rules inside the group.